SmokinCaterpillar/pypet/doc/source/manual/tutorial.rst

 This concludes our small tutorial.
 If you are interested in more advance concepts look into the cookbook or check out the code snippets in the example section.
-Notably, if you consider using *pypet* with an already existing project of yours, you might want to pay attention to :ref:`example-17`.
+Notably, if you consider using *pypet* with an already existing project of yours, you might want to pay attention to :ref:`example-17` and :ref:`wrap-project`.

 Cheers,
     Robert